Preparing for a cost share meeting

 Here’s how it works:

-*You can also start by contacting a conservation agronomist.
+This process can vary widely depending on the funding source and particular conservation practice that is being implemented.
+We recommend you start by contacting a conservation agronomist.
 They’ll walk you through the process and help you meet your goals!

 1. Set Goals